 Management of Musculoskeletal Tuberculosis

 In medicine, early detection of the disease and treatment are key factors in the successful management of the disease.
-If osteoarticular tuberculosis is diagnosed and treated at an early stage, the large majority of patients are expected to achieve healing with near-normal function.
+If musculoskeletal tuberculosis is diagnosed and treated at an early stage, the majority of patients are expected to achieve healing with near-normal function.

 The goals of treatment are